 The isolation of driving a truck means that the few contacts a driver has at a carrier – namely, his recruiter and dispatcher – have an outsize effect on his experience at that company.
 A recent study conducted by Stay Metrics showed that drivers who reported disliking their recruiter at the 45-day mark were far more likely to leave a carrier by the 4-month mark – the study observed a 22% lower turnover rate from drivers with high recruiter satisfaction in the first three months.
 Since a recruiter is a driver’s first point of contact at a new company, the recruiter often comes to represent the organization as a whole (which is another reason why retention can often be owned by the recruiting department).

 Dispatchers carry their fair share of the responsibility for driver experience as well.
 Stay Metrics found that in the earlier stages of employment, high dispatcher satisfaction reduces turnover rate by almost 16%.
+Make sure these key personnel are checking in with drivers, especially through more personal methods – a text is nice, but a video message or call can make a driver feel like someone cares about him when he’s alone on the road.

 Focus On Feedback